Skip to content

 Content Plain text prompt Python + Lamia syntax

-Parameters {name} placeholders Python function arguments
+Parameters {name}, {@name} file refs Python function arguments

 Return type Set by caller Declared with -> Type